Last Updated on 6 May 2024 by Cycloscope

 Best budget gravel bike for bikepacking Under 1000$

-One of the most popular gravel bikes around, the Specialized Diverge and also one of the cheapest bikepacking bikes, you can get it for under 1,000$ if you go for the E5, mounting a Shimano Claris 8-speed groupset and Axis Sport Disc wheelset.
+One of the most popular gravel bikes around, the Specialized Diverge is also one of the cheapest bikepacking bikes, you can get it for under 1,000$ if you go for the E5, mounting a Shimano Claris 8-speed groupset and Axis Sport Disc wheelset.

 The Diverge by Specialized is a very sporty bike with a geometry slightly more compact than most competitors.
-It’s a responsive and agile bike that goes fast on the tarmac and grinds the gravel pretty smoothly, with a max tire clearance of 42mm, pretty standard on gravel bikes.
+It’s a responsive and agile bike that goes fast on the tarmac and grinds the gravel pretty smoothly, with a max tire clearance of 42mm, which is pretty standard on gravel bikes.

-To achieve this, Specialized lowered the bottom bracket (over a half-centimeter lower than the previous Diverge), slacked out the head tube angle, shortened the chainstays and the overall wheelbase.
+To achieve this, Specialized lowered the bottom bracket (over a half-centimeter lower than the previous Diverge), slacked out the head tube angle, and shortened the chainstays and the overall wheelbase.

 The aluminum frameset and carbon fiber fork are high quality, but for its geometry and general building, the Diverge is certainly not a bike meant to carry heavy loads.